Authentic Lessons for 21st Century Learning

 Explain

-Students will create a research poster over their findings.
+Students will create a research poster to communicate their investigation, data, and conclusions.

 Extend